Baby-led, puree, Annabel Karmel and me? When science impacts on the choices we make in parenting

 On Mumsnet it was clear that a vibrant community was keen to discuss the issue of weaning, and we located 112 comments that directly referred to the Fewtrell example and its media coverage.
 What were people most wanting to talk about?
 The inaccuracy of media coverage really stood out in their comments, as well as frustration that it was returning to the breast vs. bottle aspects of the debate.
 And the forum discussions often presented more context, nuances around the question of ‘risk’ and the details of the study itself.
 Of course, they had more room to do so, but it was interesting to see these types of details being discussed.

 What does this tell us about science, the media and how it’s discussed online?
 Well it suggests that at least amongst this very small sample of Mumsnet users there is some awareness of the weaknesses that can be present in science and health reporting, but also that people often use scientific and personal information in transitionary means, embellishing some of the deficiencies of media coverage in interesting and new ways.
 As people become more and more reliant on social media sources for information, further work is needed on how this is supplementing and challenging our relationships with scientific and medical expertise but also how we use our social networks to support decision making.
 You can find out more about this work in a recent Journalism article or at:

 Clare Wilkinson and Ruth Knowles

-Posted on July 20, 2016, in MSc Science Communication, Research, Science Communication Unit, Uncategorized and tagged Annabel Karmel, baby-led, Clare Wilkinson, Fewtrell, Masters, media, Mumsnet, online discussion, parenting, research, risk, Ruth Knowles, science, Science Communication Unit, SCU, students, UWE Bristol, weaning.
+Posted on July 20, 2016, in Faculty of Health and Applied Sciences, Health & wellbeing, MSc Science Communication, Research & projects, Science Communication Unit and tagged Annabel Karmel, Clare Wilkinson, Mumsnet, Risk, Ruth Knowles, SCU, Students, UWE Bristol, Weaning.
 Bookmark the permalink.
 Leave a comment.